2martens/meta/design/API.md

 ##### Technical

 1. Download the bundle
-2. Adding the bundle to the requirements of the virtual bundle
+2. Adding the bundle to the requirements of the distribution application
 2. Install bundle (composer)
 3. Adding the bundle to the AppKernel file
 3. Finish the installation